Getting started in aesthetics for dentists

 Ongoing learning

-• The industry evolves rapidly.
-Commit to continuing professional development (CPD) to stay competitive and compliant with GDC regulations
+• Commit to continuing professional development (CPD) to maintain competency, patient safety standards and defensible practice.

 Keeping up with industry standards